ericrovtar/ericrovtar.github.io/about.md

 permalink: /about/
 ---

+<h2>Hello There</h2>

 <p>
-    Hey!
     My name&rsquo;s Eric and I like to write &ndash; just not about myself.
 You've found my blog.
 I try to write posts regularly or as I think of them.
 Primarily, I like to write about pop culture and ways that truths are tucked away within tv, movies, music and books.
 </p>